Draft horse: Characteristics

 Draft horses are recognizable by their extremely muscular build.
 They tend to have broad, short backs with powerful hindquarters.
 In general, they are taller and tend to have heavier bone and a more upright shoulder than riding horses, producing conformation that is well suited for pulling.
-Many draft breeds have heavier hair, called feathering on their lower legs.
-Draft breeds range from approximately 16 to 19 hands high and from 1,400 to 2000 lb.
+Many draft breeds have heavier hair, called feathering, on their lower legs.
+Draft breeds range from about 16 to 19 hands in height and from 1,400 to 2000 lb in weight.
+Draft horses are much larger than riding horses, and have a more muscular build than coach horses, which were large and strong enough to pull large driving vehicles.

-Background
+Background and history

-Humans domesticated horses and used them to perform a variety of duties.
-One type of horse-powered work was the hauling of heavy loads, plowing fields, and other tasks that required pulling ability.
+Humans domesticated horses and used them to perform a variety of duties, including hauling heavy loads, plowing fields, and other tasks that required pulling ability.
 A heavy, calm, patient, and well-muscled animal was desired for this work.
 Conversely, a light, more energetic horse was needed for riding and rapid transport.
 Thus, to the extent possible, a certain amount of selective breeding was used to develop different types of horse for different types of work.

-It is a common misunderstanding that the Destrier that carried the armoured knight of the Middle Ages had the size and conformation of a modern draft horse, and some of these Medieval war horses may have provided some bloodlines for some of the modern draft breeds.
+A common misunderstanding is that the Destrier that carried the armoured knight of the Middle Ages had the size and conformation of a modern draft horse, and some of these medieval war horses may have provided some bloodlines for some of the modern draft breeds.
 The reality was that the high-spirited, quick-moving Destrier was closer to the size, build, and temperament of a modern Andalusian or Friesian.
-There also were horses of more phlegmatic temperaments used for pulling military wagons or performing ordinary farm work which provided bloodlines of the modern draft horse.
+Also, horses of more phlegmatic temperaments were used for pulling military wagons or performing ordinary farm work, which provided bloodlines of the modern draft horse.
 Records indicate that even medieval drafts were not as large as those today.
 Of the modern draft breeds, the Percheron probably has the closest ties to the medieval war horse.